A simple vintage cake recipe for orange butter cake (aka "Queen cake) made with flour, butter, coconut oil, cream, and orange zest.

 Cool and top with powdered sugar or top with a glaze.

-Mix ½ cup powdered sugar, 1 tbsp milk, 1 tsp orange extract, and 1 tsp orange zest.
+Mix ½ cup powdered sugar, 1 tablespoon milk, 1 teaspoon orange extract, and 1 teaspoon orange zest.
 Stir until well blended and pour over cooled cake.
 Top with a dusting of powdered sugar.
-You could also make this a two-layer cake and frost with orange buttercream frosting.
+You could also make this a two-layer cake and frost it with orange cream cheese frosting.
 Scrumptious!

 - 16 oz flour *I used 1 cup spelt flour and 1 cup of whole wheat pastry flour